-The Holy Spirit
+The Father, Son, and Holy Spirit

-The blessings that God bestows on His children come through the ministry of the Holy Spirit.
-For He speaks (Acts 8:29), teaches (2 Peter 1:21), guides (John 16:13), witnesses (Hebrews 10:15), comforts (John 14:16), helps (John 16:7, 8), and supports (John 14:16, 17, 26; 15:26-27).
-The Holy Spirit can also be grieved (Ephesians 4:30).
+The Bible teaches that the Holy Spirit speaks (Acts 8:29), convicts (John 16:8), teaches (2 Peter 1:21), guides (John 16:13), witnesses (Hebrews 10:15), comforts (John 14:16), helps (John 16:7, 8), and can be grieved (Ephesians 4:30).

-The roles of the Father, Son and Holy Spirit, still unite in one mission to save humanity.
-There is still another added component to this rope and that is an order of authority, so to speak.
-The Father is the head (1 Corinthians 3:23;1 Corinthians 11:3) yet this does not in any way diminish from the divinity of Jesus and the Holy Spirit.
-The Son constantly receives His glory, power, throne, and prerogatives from the Father (John 3:35; John 5:22) and lives to glorify the Father.
-And the Spirit lives to glorify the Father and Son (John 17:1, 5; John 16:14; John 13:31, 32).
+Although the three members of the Godhead are the same in properties and attributes, and equal in power and glory, it appears that the Father is recognized as the ultimate authority.
+“The head of Christ is God” (1 Corinthians 11:3 also 1 Corinthians 3:23).
+Yet, just because the Father seems to have supreme authority, it does not in any way diminish from the divinity of Jesus and the Spirit.
+The Son constantly receives His glory, power, throne from the Father (John 3:35; John 5:22).
+He lives to glorify the Father, and the Spirit lives to glorify the Father and Son (John 17:1, 5; John 16:14; John 13:31, 32).
+The Father, Son, and Spirit always seem to be trying to out give and glorify each other (John 17:1, 5; John 16:14; John 13:31, 32).

 In His service,